sger/RustBooks/README.md

 ### [The Rust Programming Language](https://doc.rust-lang.org/book/) *Free*

 Welcome!
-This book will teach you about the Rust Programming Language.
+This book will teach you about the Rust programming language.
 Rust is a systems programming language focused on three goals: safety, speed, and concurrency.
 It maintains these goals without having a garbage collector, making it a useful language for a number of use cases other languages aren’t good at: embedding in other languages, programs with specific space and time requirements, and writing low-level code, like device drivers and operating systems.
 It improves on current languages targeting this space by having a number of compile-time safety checks that produce no runtime overhead, while eliminating all data races.
 Rust also aims to achieve ‘zero-cost abstractions’ even though some of these abstractions feel like those of a high-level language.
 Even then, Rust still allows precise control like a low-level language would.

 ### [Welcome to Rust-101](https://www.ralfj.de/projects/rust-101/main.html) *Free*